 The remaining of the paper is devoted to the proof of the main results.
 Section~\ref{sec:round:robin} proves Lemma~\ref{lem:RR:stat}, describing precisely the structure of the graphical model given in Figure~\ref{fig:generic:graphicalmodel} in the case of a round-robin scheduling.
-Then, Section~\ref{sec:ProbTools} establishes central tools in the analysis of the likelihood of stationary processes whose conditional dependences are encoded in the graphical model of Figure~\ref{fig:generic:graphicalmodel}.
-These results, that might be of independent interest, are therefore stated as independent lemmas.
-These tools are finally used in Section~\ref{sec:MainProofs} to prove the main theorems.
+Then, Section~\ref{sec:ProbTools} establishes central tools for the analysis of the likelihood of stationary processes whose conditional dependences are described by the graphical model in Figure~\ref{fig:generic:graphicalmodel}.
+These results are stated as independent lemmas as they might be of independent interest.
+Proofs of the main theorems are finally gathered in Section~\ref{sec:MainProofs}.